 The Securities and Commodities Authority ("SCA") approval for the promotion of the Fund in the UAE does not constitute a recommendation to invest in the Fund.
 In addition, SCA is not responsible for the failure by any party or parties associated with the Fund in the performance of their duties and functions nor is SCA responsible for the accuracy and integrity of the information and the details contained in this Prospectus.
-Responsibility for the accuracy of information contained in this Prospectus and functions set out in this Prospectus lies with the Fund Manager.
+Responsibility for the accuracy of information contained in this Prospectus and the performance of duties and functions set out in this Prospectus lies with the Fund Manager.